maxhchen/MA-Project-T-Final-FA20/README.md

 Project T Final for CS 189/289A: Introduction to Machine Learning @ UC Berkeley

 ## Objectives:
 We aim to guide students through the Collaborative Filtering approach to recommendation systems.
 We want to expose students to 2 paradigms for collaborative filtering: nearest neighbor-style heuristic searches and latent space models that tie into matrix decompositions studied in EECS 16B.
 The assignment will be a Jupyter Notebook focused on constructing recommendations for a specific dataset -- Netflix title recommendations being a classic example, as well as the MovieLens dataset.
-We'll start with the former paradigm connecting it to k-means/KNN and the clustering problem and analyze the efficiency and accuracy of this approach.
-We will then move on to the models approach, which will address the sparsity problem and show how SVD/PCA can be used to approach this problem over various choices of loss function and objective formulation.
-Lastly, we'll touch upon common approaches and open problems with CF in industry (SGD, cold start issue, etc.).
+We'll start with the former paradigm connecting it to KNN; we will then move on to the models approach, which will address issues with sparsity and show how other techniques -- namely, matrix factorizations similar to Diagonalization/SVD seen in EECS 16AB -- can be used to approach this problem.
+Lastly, we'll touch upon common approaches for Collaborative Filtering in Industry (Surpriselib, Deep Learning, Regularization), and open problems (e.g. cold start issue).

 ## Contents